Can you give us an overview of the mental health care system — how do people currently pay for mental health treatment?

 The main effect of parity is to offer anybody who has health insurance much better financial protection if they have a mental health problem.
 Historically most health insurance policies cap coverage after 30 in hospital days and 20 outpatient visits.
 The idea of insurance is that it is supposed to protect you when you are very ill.
 But mental health coverage historically has not done that.
 It had pretty decent up-front coverage for routine doctor visits for example, but if you got really sick, you were on your own.

-Parity eliminates the caps on both outpatient and inpatient care, which means that the people who have the greatest needs are going to get the lion's share of new coverage.
-For example, right now if you're hospitalized for bipolar disorder, you'll run up a bill easily of 12 to 15 thousand dollars in a year.
-With mental healthy parity, you will have a lot more of that hospitalization cost covered by insurance than you used to.
+Parity eliminates the caps on both outpatient and inpatient care, which means that the people who have the greatest needs are going to get the lion’s share of new coverage.
+For example, right now if you’re hospitalized for bipolar disorder, you’ll run up a bill easily of $12,000 to $15,000 in a year.
+With mental health parity, you will have a lot more of that hospitalization cost covered by insurance than you used to.
 Parity will make the largest difference to people who are the sickest because it restores what insurance is supposed to really do for people with mental disorders.

 What will mental health parity NOT fix?